Judge will rule within a week on Witherspoon appointment

 “Whoever received certification of an election, even if annulled ... their party gets to appoint the successor,” Bell said.
 “That’s what happened here.”

+A judge on Wednesday granted a stay of the special election in the District 3 Atlantic Count…

-Witherspoon, of Hamilton Township, defeated Republican Andrew Parker, of Egg Harbor Township, 15,034 to 14,748 in the November election.
+Witherspoon, of Hamilton, defeated Republican Andrew Parker, of Egg Harbor Township, 15,034 to 14,748 in the November election.
 But Atlantic County Clerk Ed McGettigan sent the wrong ballots to 338 people in the district, wrongfully preventing them from voting in the race.
-Since Witherspoon’s margin of 286 was smaller than the number of disenfranchised voters, Marczyk decertified her win and ordered the new election.
+Since Witherspoon’s margin of 286 was smaller than the number of disenfranchised voters, Marczyk decertified her win and ordered a new election.

 The county Democratic Committee then appointed Witherspoon as interim commissioner, but the board has refused to seat her without a ruling from Marczyk.

-The board's attorney Richard Andrien, on the other hand, argued that precedent does not hold because the cases are too different.
+The board’s attorney, Richard Andrien, on the other hand, argued Wednesday that precedent does not hold because the cases are too different.

 In the 2011 case cited by Bell, Assemblywoman Gabriela Mosquera, D-Camden, Gloucester, was running for the first time in the district and won by more than 4,000 votes.
 She had her election decertified and a new election called because of a residency question.